 The EAP was sent to the following affected parties and all emergency planning, law, and fire public safety agencies for all affected jurisdictions:

-- IRWD and SWD (dam owners)
+- IRWD (dam owner)

 - OCSD

 - OCFA

 - City of Orange Police Department

 - City of Orange Fire Department

 d.
 OCFA provides fire service to the Bolsa Chica area within Huntington Beach.